 \section{Conclusion}

-In this paper, we propose a diffusion model (DM) based framework named Diff-Oracle for oracle character generation.
-To the best of our knowledge, this is the first work to explore DMs in this task, where we propose two encoders to extract style and content information respectively to control the generated oracle characters with controllable styles and contents.
-To train Diff-Oracle, we generate pseudo handprinted oracle characters to pair with scanned ones at the pixel-level instead of class-level.
-During the training, we propose a two-stage strategy to fine-tune both encoders and the diffusion model.
-Extensive experiments demonstrate the effectiveness of our Diff-Oracle on both oracle character generation and recognition.
-Currently, we do not consider geometric discrepancy between handprinted and scanned characters.
-In the future, we will explore how to incorporate deformable components into the generation process to further improve the generation quality. {
+In this paper, we introduce a diffusion model (DM) based framework named Diff-Oracle for generating oracle characters.
+To the best of our knowledge, this is the first work to explore DMs in this task.
+We propose two distinct encoders to separately extract style and content information, allowing for the generation of oracle characters with controllable styles and contents.
+For training Diff-Oracle, we generate pseudo handprinted oracle characters paired with scanned ones at the pixel level, rather than the class level.
+To disentangle style and content controls, we design a two-stage strategy to train both the encoders and fine-tune the diffusion model.
+Extensive experiments demonstrate the effectiveness of Diff-Oracle in both oracle character generation and recognition.
+Currently, we do not consider the geometric discrepancies between handprinted and scanned characters.
+In the future, we plan to incorporate deformable components into the generation process to further improve generation quality.